ouktlab/pyadintool/README.md

 ### Common: margin parameters for audio segmentation ###
 <details><summary> expand </summary>

-* Change "magin_begin" and "margin_end" parameters.
+* Change "margin_begin" and "margin_end" parameters.
 Their unit is "second".
 * "shift_time" represents a buffering time (inevitable latency) of each method
     * the detected times of each segment are modified by this parameter in order to set the internal time to actual time.
 * These default configurations are different among methods.